-When we spoke to South Wales Fire and Rescue Service, they told us that optical alarms are the type most likely to be set off by electronic cigarette vapour, although as our little experiment showed ionisation alarms can be set off too.
+When we spoke to South Wales Fire and Rescue Service, they told us that optical alarms are the type most likely to be set off by electronic cigarette vapour.
+However, our experiment showed that vapour can set off ionisation alarms too.

 How likely is your electronic cigarette to set off a fire alarm?

 Fortunately, reports of electronic cigarettes setting off fire alarms are rare.
 Smoke alarms are designed to detect smoke, and electronic cigarettes produce vapour.
-In addition, vapour dissipates a lot faster than smoke.
+Fortunately, vapour dissipates a lot faster than smoke.

-However, the use of PG and flavourings is thought to create larger particles than the average steam from a kettle.
-And according to Ohio University, fog machines, which contain propylene glycol too, can also set off fire alarms.
+However, the use of PG and flavourings in e-liquids is thought to create larger particles than the average steam from a kettle.
+According to Ohio University, fog machines, which contain propylene glycol too, can also set off fire alarms.

 So, setting off the average fire alarm is unlikely – but still possible.

-But hotels often have more sensitive vape alarms than your standard office or house alarm.
-And when Tom was vaping in a Premier Inn he noticed that the smoke alarm had started to flash red.
+Hotels often have more sensitive fire alarms than your standard office or house alarm.
+And when Tom was vaping in a Premier Inn, he noticed that the smoke alarm had started to flash red.